nprapps/bestpractices/README.md

 The contents of this repository are released under a [Creative Commons CC BY 3.0 License](http://creativecommons.org/licenses/by/3.0/deed.en_US).

-**Note:** This document references the [app-template](http://github.com/nprapps/app-template) in several places and generally assumes you are using it.

 ## Index

 * [Project documentation](#project-documentation)